josh-butler/firefly/README.md

 ## Lambda Functions (Node.js 12.x)
 ### BatchConsumer
 Consumes new batch messages from the `BatchQueue`.
 Messages are validated and posted to the service `EntityTable` as `Batch` & `Job` entities.
 Messages that error are retried and sent to the `BatchDLQ` via **Lambda Destinations** if all retries fail.

 ### BatchManager
-A **scheduled** function that queries the service `EntityTable` to determine how many jobs are currently in progress (submitted but not complete).
-If number of jobs in progress is less than the maximum allowed, the waiting batch is pulled (oldest), processed and passed to the `Batch Manager` state machine.
-The process is repeated until the number of jobs allowed limit is reached or there 0 jobs waiting.
+A **scheduled** function that queries the service `EntityTable` to determine how many jobs are currently in progress (eg. submitted but not complete).
+If number of jobs in progress is less than the maximum allowed, the next queued batch is pulled (oldest), processed and passed to the `Batch Manager` state machine.
+The process is repeated until the number of jobs capacity limit is reached or there 0 jobs waiting.
 This function is restricted to `1` concurrent execution.

 ### BatchSubmit
 A function that is invoked by the `Batch Manager` state machine when a new batch is ready to be submitted.
 Jobs are submitted and retried up to the defined retry limit.
-Appropriate success/fail state is returned to the state machine.
+Appropriate success/fail state is returned to the parent state machine.

 ### BatchResults
 A function that is invoked by the `Batch Manager` state machine when the batch results are received.
-The results are evaluated and the originating state machine is notified of the results (success or failure) via waitForTaskToken methods.
+The results are evaluated and the parent state machine is notified of the results (success or failure) via waitForTaskToken methods.
 Appropriate EventBridge messages are sent and the associated records are removed from the Entity table.